Skip to main content

 • Schedule a lunch break every day

-• Turn blue-light setting on computer screen and/or mobile device screen(s) turned on to protect your eyes.
+• Turn blue-light settings on computer screens and/or mobile device screen(s) on to protect your eyes.

 • Take breaks away from the computer screen to keep active.